Placements

 Students on placement are assigned to an academic mentor/supervisor and work as research assistants in a laboratory.
 They receive a monthly stipend from the University of Nevada and are advised to take medical healthcare insurance.
 The students report to their mentor and participate fully in the research programme to which they have been assigned.
 They are registered with the University of Nevada for the year and are expected to work on a full time basis commensurate with vacation arrangements within the University of Nevada.

 The placement year is a non-credit bearing year and Queen's University Belfast do not have any academic requirements of the student during that year.
 Nevertheless, the students sign a code of conduct which enforces the fact that they are representing Queen's internationally on their placement year and that exemplary behaviour and excellent work ethics are expected.
-Students who have successfully completed the placement and who participate in the briefing session to prospective students on their return are eligible for the award of Degree Plus.
+Students who have successfully completed the placement and who participate in the briefing session to prospective students on their return are eligible for the Future-Ready Award.

 Benefits